PhilippReinke/1m-tcp/README.md

 I decided to reproduce it for TCP connections (i.e. without the overhead for websocket) with the code present in this repo.

-The idea is to run one server instance on bare metal and multiple clients in Docker where each opens 25.000 connections and sends dummy messages every 10s.
-The reason for running the clients in Docker is that one TCP connection takes one port and there is a limited amount ephermal ports.
+The idea is to run one server instance and multiple clients in Docker where each opens 25.000 connections and sends dummy messages every 10s.
+The reason for running the clients in Docker is that one TCP connection takes one port and there is a limited amount ephemeral ports.
 As each connection is uniquely represented by a 5-tuple

 ```
 (local-IP, local-port, remote-IP, remote-port, protocol)